eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 protection principles.

-This chapter outlines the core functionalities of Wallet Solutions, as defined by the [European Digital Identity] Regulation, and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Unit.
+This chapter outlines the core functionalities of Wallet Solutions, as defined by the [European Digital Identity Regulation], and examines how the requirements for its implementation align with real-world use cases where Users will use their Wallet Unit.

 The functionalities of a Wallet Unit can be grouped into the following